-Some blog posts and web pages within this site contain affiliate links, which means we may earn a small commission if you click the link then purchase a product or service from the third party website.
+Some blog posts and web pages within this site contain affiliate links, which means we may earn a small commission if you click the link and then purchase a product or service from the third-party website.

 Purchasing a product or service from a link does not increase your purchase price, but it is a great way to thank us if you enjoy our content and find our suggestions helpful.
 Please note that we only recommend products and services that we have personally used or have thoroughly researched.

 The paleo diet is based on eating food that was available during the paleolithic period, which ended approximately 10 000 years ago.
 During that period, people didn’t grow their food and didn’t have farms to get meat that way, and food was gathered or hunted.
 The Paleo diet follows the same principle.

 So, what did hunter gatherers eat?
 They were eating plants they could find and the meat of animals they could catch, which means you couldn’t have dairy products, legumes, and grains.
 Instead, it depended on availability and location, and it is based on whole foods.
 Processed food should be avoided entirely, similar to the Keto diet.
 You can check out the paleo diet recipes.